 Whether your business is large or small, there are several advantages of enterprise resource planning software.
 Enterprise resource planning software, or ERP, is a suite of customizable applications that allow businesses to integrate and manage their most important processes.
 Although there are plenty of advantages, it’s not all 100% smooth sailing; ERP has its disadvantages, too.

-Before we share the key advantages and disadvantages of using an ERP system, we’d like to dispel some myths around ERP.
-Selecting and implementing a new ERP solution can confound even the most experienced IT professional.
-It is this confusion that leads to many of the myths and fallacies surrounding ERP software selection.
+But before we share the key advantages and disadvantages of using an ERP system, we’d like to dispel some myths around ERP.
+As we’ve found in our discussions with technology buyers, selecting and implementing a new ERP solution can confound even the most experienced IT professional.
+It’s this confusion that leads to many of the myths and fallacies surrounding ERP software selection.
 Here’s a quick reality check as you embark on your ERP selection project:

 1. ERP Cost is the Biggest Factor

 If you’re purchasing an ERP system, it’s to improve your business operations for years to come.
 It might be more cost effective to buy a comprehensive system with a bigger price tag than to “save” money on less-expensive software that doesn’t fit your company’s needs.
 Weigh what each ERP solution can offer against the goals you have set for your company.
 Your return on investment (ROI) will depend on the overall value derived from your ERP over time.
 The best ERP system is one that meets your anticipated requirements now and in the future—and it may not be the cheapest.

 2. ERP is an IT Solution